josse995/Backbase-test/README.md

 - [currency_converter](mycurrency/currency_converter/README.md): service that allows to obtain the latest exchange value from given currency to another given currency.
 - [rate_of_return](mycurrency/rate_of_return/README.md): service that allows to get the time-weighted rate of return by day from given source and exchanged currency of a given amount since a given start date.
 - [providers](mycurrency/providers/README.md): in order to get the exchange rates, it is needed to get it from external providers.
-- users: all the managing of users was made thanks to the cookie-cutter.
+- users: all the managing of users was made thanks to the cookie-cutter, so we won't go further on it.

 ## API

 To access the api:

-1. Once the app is running and having a superuser created, go to [0.0.0.0:8000/api/docs](0.0.0.0:8000/api/docs)
+1. Once the app is running and having a superuser created, go to [0.0.0.0:8000/api/docs](http://0.0.0.0:8000/api/docs)
 2. Execute the endpoint `/auth-token` (selecting `application/json` as type of payload) with the email and password.
 Copy the token given
 3. Click on any padlock symbol to authorize every request. **On the text box put the prefix `token` followed by the token that you previously copied**
 4. Execute any endpoint following the instructions (is given) on each endpoint.